 Growing pumpkins vertically

 Pumpkins are traditionally grown on the ground where the plants take up a lot of space.
-Small pumpkins, however, can also be trellised or grown up fences, tunnels, and other vertical supports.
+Tiny pumpkins, however, can also be trellised or grown up fences, tunnels, and other vertical supports.
 This reduces the area needed to grow the vigorous plants but there are other benefits to growing plants up: fewer insect and disease issues, better air circulation, it’s very decorative, and it allows you to grow pumpkins in small urban gardens on in containers on decks and patios.

 When growing pumpkins vertically be sure to plant vining varieties.
 Bush pumpkins won’t climb as they only grow 2 to 3 feet across.
 My trellis of choice is a 4 by 8 foot piece of wire mesh panel which is sturdy and can be easily mounted on supports at the back of a raised bed.